vitorhcl/tldr/pages/linux/termusic.md

 > A terminal music player written in Rust that uses vim-like key bindings.
 > More information: <https://github.com/tramhao/termusic>.

-- Open termusic to a specific directory.
-(It can be set permanently in `~/.config/termusic/config.toml`):
+- Open termusic to a specific directory (it can be set permanently in `~/.config/termusic/config.toml`):

 `termusic {path/to/directory}`